 Efficient Treatment of Hydrogen and Ammonia

-The Environmental Experts from DAS offer the waste gas treatment system LARCH, which is especially designed for MOCVD processes (metal-organic chemical vapor deposition – MOCVD).
+The Environmental Experts from DAS the waste gas treatment system LARCH especially designed for MOCVD processes (metal-organic chemical vapour deposition — MOCVD).
 It is capable of treating large flows of hydrogen and ammonia as well as small flows of metal-organics and dopants, which are typically found in common LED processes.

 The system operates in three steps.
 Firstly, the process waste gases are introduced through a special packed inlet into the decomposition zone.
-There, the decomposition of Ammonia takes place.
-Subsequently the Hydrogen is electrically ignited and oxidized.
-The waste gases are burned and oxidized within the reactor.
+There decomposition of Ammonia takes place.
+Subsequently the Hydrogen is electrically ignited and oxidised.
+The waste gases are burned and oxidised within the reactor.
 Finally the waste gases are cooled by a heat exchanger.